In last years the brick and mortar stores have changed their point of sales focusing on mobile. The reasons are clear as a whistle.

 Both Stripe and Braintree are certified as a PCI Level 1 Service Provider, the most stringent level of certification available.
 It means they are compliant with PCI-DSS rules and are more secure because a breach of your servers won't result in any stolen credit card data.

-Moreover, Braintree partners with Kount to provide their customers with recognized industry-standard protection and fast transaction speeds.
+Braintree also partners with Kount to provide their customers with recognized industry-standard protection and fast transaction speed.

 Stripe API is designed by developers for developers and has extensive documentation.